josephmluna/LabWebsite/lab_charter/index.md

 ## Colophon
 This lab charter draws inspiration from the collective wisdom of many scientific mentors and leaders.
 I am particularly grateful to [Dr. Meike Dittmann](https://www.dittmannlab.com/open-positions), whose lab charter provided a valuable foundation (text adapted with permission).

-Science thrives on the open exchange of ideas, and we hope this charter will, in turn, inspire and assist future PIs in developing their own lab cultures.
+Science thrives on the open exchange of ideas, and we hope this charter will, in turn, inspire and assist current and future PIs in developing their own lab cultures.
 We encourage the adaptation and evolution of this charter to suit the unique needs of other research groups.
 If you find this document helpful in crafting your own lab policies, we'd be delighted to hear about it.